 Stacy's concentration on Monterey Bay small-scale fisheries was ignited during the Center for Ocean Solution's Small-Scale Fisheries Working Group Meeting in November 2012.
 The question was asked, what is happening with the small-scale fisheries in the Center's own backyard.
-To answer this question, Stacy is working with colleagues from the University of Santa Cruz, Moss Landing, Stanford University (from which Stacy received her own B.S. in Biology and M.S. in Earth Systems), James Cook University, Pontificia Universidad Católica de Chile, and the University of Victoria.
+To answer this question, Stacy is worked with colleagues from the University of Santa Cruz, Moss Landing, Stanford University (from which Stacy received her own B.S. in Biology and M.S. in Earth Systems), James Cook University, Pontificia Universidad Católica de Chile, and the University of Victoria.
 Together, the team is identifying the most significant drivers of change in this fishery system since the Magnuson-Stevens Act of 1976.

-Stacy is also working on how fishery participants and affiliates find, communicate, and use climate information to make decisions.
-She is focused on information regarding the El Niño Southern Oscillation, mainly because she was hoping for rain, but also because ENSO events can play a dramatic role in these fisheries.
+Stacy also worked on how fishery participants and affiliates find, communicate, and use climate information to make decisions.
+She focused on information regarding the El Niño Southern Oscillation, mainly because she was hoping for rain, but also because ENSO events can play a dramatic role in these fisheries.
 Monterey is a historical landmark in California and to this day has an active fishing community which links heavily to the identity of the place and the economy.
-Through close inspection, she is aiming to characterize means, conditions, and system components which have led Monterey to successful and resilient fisheries.
+Through close inspection, she aimed to characterize means, conditions, and system components which have led Monterey to successful and resilient fisheries.
 Stacy is very interested in science communication, striving to create solutions through interdisciplinary thinking.
 She is now a NOAA Sea Grant Knauss Fellow.

 To place orders for creatively decorated cupcakes, you can contact Stacy at: firstname.lastname@example.org.